adelasantosd/normtrace-disability-rights/normative-analysis-protocol.md

 - `docs/methodological-note.md`, which explains the project’s analytical problem, theoretical foundations, scope, and limitations;
 - `docs/terminology-guide.md`, which fixes the repository’s core vocabulary;
 - the thematic analytical frameworks in `references/frameworks/`;
-- the country-specific module in `references/countries/`;
+- the country-specific modules in `references/countries/`;
 - the international instrument files in `references/instruments/`;
 - and the case-law notes in `references/case-law-notes/`.

-Where there is any uncertainty about interpretation, the protocol must prioritise:
+Where there is uncertainty about interpretation, the protocol must prioritise:

 1. primary legal sources;
 2. the terminology guide;
 3. the relevant analytical framework;
+4. the relevant country module;
-4. the full instrument file;
+5. the full instrument file;
-5. and explicit acknowledgement of uncertainty.
+6. and explicit acknowledgement of uncertainty.

 ---